ibraheemdev/ibraheemca/content/posts/2020-07-16-easier-asynchronous-state-modelling-in-react-redux-with-the-finite-state-machine-model.md

 To model your applications FSM, you can simple fill out the 5 constraints of a deterministic state machines.

-Our application has 4 possible states:
+Our application has 4 possible states, the initial one being `IDLE`.

 ![the 4 possible states of our application: (idle, loading, successful, failure)](/media/group-6.png)